 Mawejje told me that Park City is his choice for its terrain parks.
 In fact, of the resort’s eight terrain parks, the 22-foot Eagle Superpipe has already seen its fair share of the highest international competitions: from the 2002 Salt Lake City Winter Olympics to several Olympic qualifying events.
 The resort’s 3 Kings area, which along with Pick n Shovel and the Eagle Superpipe is part of the Triple Park Zone, offers everything from jumps to rails and half-pipes for different abilities.

 2. Jackson Hole, Wyoming

 Snowboarder Emilè Zynobia is an ambassador for Jackson Hole Mountain Resort, in addition to being a writer and master’s student at the Yale School of Environmental Sciences.
-For Zynobia, Jackson Hole is one of the top two US resorts for snowboarders, a sentiment that Mawejje also agrees with.
+For Zynobia, Jackson Hole is one of the top two US snowboarding resorts, a sentiment that Mawejje also agrees with.
 Jackson Hole’s “amazing terrain and consistent epic snowfall” set it apart, according to Zynobia.